Instructional Learning Technology Graduate Certificate

 - Instructional Technology Specialist Certification: Complete 15 credits, which include a practicum course that provides 100 hours of hands-on experience.

 You must complete four courses and one elective in order to earn this certificate.
 The elective allows you to focus your interest on PreK through grade 12 students or on college-age youth and adult learners.
-You can obtain state certification as an instructional technology specialist by completing a 100-hour practicum.
+You can obtain state certification as an instructional technology specialist by completing the ILT: Practicum in Instructional Technology course—which includes a minimum of 100 hours of participation in sequential field experiences/practicum.
+Students who wish to be eligible for the Instructional Technology Specialist (K-12) certification from the Pennsylvania Department of Education may need to complete additional coursework in Special Education and English Language Learning to meet guidelines for all certifications.

 All but one course is delivered online.
 Learn more about recommendations for online learning equipment.